 What do the Plot Point icons mean?

-Plot structure is made up of 6 essential Plot Points: the Ask, Acceptance, and Answer, and the Hook, Journey and Jab.
+Plot structure is made up of 6 essential Plot Points: Hook, Conflict and Initiation; and the Journey, Resolution and Jab.

 These plot Points take up the Beginning (25%), Middle (50%) and Ending (25%) of your story.